About System Sets and Environment Sets

 For instance, you might want to create two versions of a similar test environment: one for functional testing and one for performance testing.
 You can then configure one version to focus on the components and component instances for functional testing and the other to focus on those for performance testing.Or, you might want to replicate an existing test environment that has all the associated assets (e.g., virtual assets, proxies, provisioning actions) hosted on a different Virtualize server.
 In this case, you can have CTP automatically transfer the associated assets to the designated server as it replicates the environment.

-If there are multiple versions of a given system, a "system set" is created based on the name of the primary system (the one with the "version" variable value set to "1.0").
+If you create copies of a system multiple times, a "system set" is created based on the name of the primary system (the one with the "version" variable value set to "1.0").
 The members of the set will be grouped within the system tree.

 Preventing Conflicts with Duplicate Virtual Assets or Proxies